 - Rehabilitation of subsidence cracks will be undertaken as soon as practical post-subsidence.
-This will include as appropriate: - Carrying out inspections over subsided areas and locating surface cracking. - Undertaking minimal clearing, if required, of areas around cracks to allow for ripping and seeding. - Ripping and seeding of areas where required.
+This will include as appropriate: - Undertaking minimal clearing, if required, of areas around cracks to allow for ripping and seeding. - Ripping and seeding of areas where required.
 Following initial ripping and seeding, if trees are to be planted, they will not be planted until sufficient rain has fallen.
 This will enable the soil to consolidate, and finer particles to fill underground air pockets.
 Otherwise if not done, air pockets can cause roots to dry out which will result in poor growth rates or seedling deaths. - Seeding and/or planting appropriate species of vegetation to achieve a post-subsidence land use the same as that pre-subsidence (i.e. low intensity cattle grazing). - Subsided areas to be regraded and some may be backfilled with mine spoil to control surface water flow and minimise erosion and sedimentation.
 Drainage works such as graded banks and diversion drains may be used to partially drain the larger subsidence voids and direct water into stable areas or sediment control dams.